 - Mix egg whites, flour, and a little water into the chicken breast paste, season with salt and pepper.

 - Heat oil on low heat, and carefully and slowly place the mixture into warm oil, creating thin layers in similar sizes.

 - Turn up the heat and strain out the pieces, and immediately transfer to hot water.

 - Add a drizzle of oil in wok and stir fry shredded ginger and scallions on high heat until flavors are released.
 Discard ginger and scallion.

 - Add soup stock, salt, sugar, pepper, and thicken with starch.

-- Strain out the chicken pieces, and bring it back to the wok.
-Turn up the heat until boil.
+- Strain out the chicken pieces from the hot water, and re-add to the wok.
+Turn up the heat until it is boiling.